suryavengadesan/lc/lc.md

 # BFS (Breadth First Search)

+Definition: Search all immediate neighbors before searching deep into a graph.
-When you need to search a graph-life data structure in level order
+Application: When it is optimal to search a graph-like data structure in level order

-	- Level Order Traversal
-	- Use a Queue
+- Variants + Problems
+	- General Search
+		- (200) Number of Islands
+	- Djikstra's Algorithm
+		- (743) Network Delay Time
+    - Topological Sort

+Code Templates
 ```
 def bfs(root):
     queue = [root]